Psychoanalytic theory: Personality structure

 In Freud's model the psyche consists of three different elements, the id, ego, and the superego.
 The id is the aspect of personality that is driven by internal and basic drives and needs, such as hunger, thirst, and the drive for sex, or libido.
 The id acts in accordance with the pleasure principle.
 Due to the instinctual quality of the id, it is impulsive and unaware of the implications of actions.
 The superego is driven by the morality principle.
 It enforces the morality of social thought and action on an intrapsychic level.
 It employs morality, judging wrong and right and using guilt to discourage socially unacceptable behavior.

 The ego is driven by the reality principle.
 The ego seeks to balance the conflicting aims of the id and superego, by trying to satisfy the id's drives in ways that are compatible with reality.
 The Ego is how we view ourselves: it is what we refer to as 'I' (Freud's word is the German ich, which simply means 'I').

 Defense mechanisms

 The ego balances demands of the id, the superego, and of reality to maintain a healthy state of consciousness, where there is only minimal intrapsychic conflict.
 It thus reacts to protect the individual from stressors and from anxiety by distorting internal or external reality to a lesser or greater extent.
 This prevents threatening unconscious thoughts and material from entering the consciousness.
 The ten different defence mechanisms initially enumerated by Anna Freud are: repression, regression, reaction formation, isolation of affect, undoing, projection, introjection, turning against the self, reversal into the opposite, and sublimation.
-In the same work, however, she details other manoeuvres such as identification with the aggressor and intellectualisation that would later come to be considered defence mechanisms in their own right.
+In the same work, however, she details other manoeuvres such as identification with the aggressor and intellectualization that would later come to be considered defence mechanisms in their own right.
 Furthermore, this list has been greatly expanded upon by other psychoanalysts, with some authors claiming to enumerate in excess of one hundred defence mechanisms.